 Skip to main content

-Two ways to add customers
+Ways to add customers

 1. Quick Actions (Job creation) - Create customer + property + service + appointment all at once using the floating action button.
 See Creating jobs.

-2. Add customers manually - Enter customer information one at a time through the customer creation form (described below)
+2. Add customers manually - Enter customer information one at a time through the customer creation form (described below).

 Add a customer manually